b-gonzalez/Fluent-VBA/README.md

 # Testing notes

-All of the tests are written in the mTests.bas.
-There are 100+ tests within this file.
-Most of the tests utilize the cFluent objects.
-This is because the tests were written before I introduced the new cFluentOf object.
-The Meta tests do include additional tests using cFluentOf objects however.
+All of the tests are written in the mTests.bas module.
+There are nearly 150 tests within this file.
+The tests use a combination of cFluent and cFluentOf objects to test the framework.
+See specific testing notes below for more details on how the tests are constructed.

 # Meta tests

 The fluent unit testing framework uses itself to test itself.
-The mTests module has a MetaTests sub that the framework uses to accomplish this.
+The mTests.bas module has a MetaTests sub that the framework uses to accomplish this.

 # Documentation tests

 The mTests module has a DocumentationTests sub that contains several dozen tests.
 These tests document the various objects and methods in the API by using them in the tests.
+This is broken down into two types of documentation tests: positiveDocumentationTests and negativeDocumentationTests.
+The negativeDocumentationTests check the opposite of what the positiveDocumenationTests test for.
+They are there to ensure that tests don't pass due to false positives.
+A test that shoudld evaluate to false may pass simply because the default data type of the boolean is false.
+Not because the test evaluates as it should for example.
+If there was some issue with the framework and this happened in a positive test, it would be caught in the corresponding negative test.

 # Additional tests

 Several other tests are implemented documenting the flexibility with which these unit tests can be created.
+I will probably consolidate these tests into a runExamples sub which I've already created.
+Currently only one of the six examples is implemented.
+So it's a relatively small update to add the other examples.
+That will likely happen soon.

 # cFluentOf class

 One new big change is the addition of the cFluentOf class.
 This new class allows you to enter the test value in the testing line itself.
+The cFluentOf class is now on par with the cFluent class in terms of being utilized within the tests.
 You can read more about using the cFluentOf class [here](https://github.com/b-gonzalez/Fluent-VBA/wiki/cFluentOf-objects)

 # Using Fluent VBA in an external project